Vestmannaeyjar: History and name

+Early years

 The islands are named after Gaels who had been captured into slavery by Norsemen.
 The Old Norse word Vestmenn, literally "Westmen", was applied to the Celts of Britain and Ireland, and retained in Icelandic even though Iceland is further west than Britain and Ireland.
 (In contrast, the Norse Gaels often called themselves Ostmen or Austmenn – "East-men".)

 Not long after Ingólfr Arnarson arrived in Iceland, his blood brother Hjörleifr Hróðmarsson was murdered by the thralls he had brought with him.
 Ingólfur tracked them down to the Vestmannaeyjar and killed them all in retribution, hence the name Vestmannaeyjar (the islands of the west men).
 This is speculated to have occurred in c.
 875.